 In general, we can speak of seven different steps in the pre-launch research process: understanding the market and the competition, targeting the customer, devising a unique value proposition, determining marketing strategy, testing the product and overall approach, rolling out the campaign, and keeping track of the overall lifecycle.

 Let’s consider these steps of product research before launching a new product in more detail.

-Price is the fundamental decision-making factor that affects consumer buying behaviour.
+Price is a fundamental decision-making factor that affects consumer buying behavior.
 It is a great mitigator and propagator of ‘reason’ for all of us.
-Price psychology, strategy and research are absolutely crucial while assessing, creating, launching or re-launching a product.
+Price psychology, strategy, and research are absolutely crucial while assessing, creating, launching or re-launching a product.
 Any product.

-The price of the product must commensurate with the value or ‘promise’ of the product.
-This is not an ’empty’ promise; it is a realistic promise with a truthful claim, based on the company’s agency’s industry relevant experience, technical skill, proven value and consistent credibility.
+The price of the product must be commensurate with the value or ‘promise’ of the product.
+This is not an ’empty’ promise; it is a realistic promise with a truthful claim, based on the company’s agency’s industry-relevant experience, technical skill, proven value, and consistent credibility.

 It is imperative that every entrepreneur or company researches this important and most fundamental element when it comes to their products or services.
 Studying market trends, industry patterns, competitors and even newcomers – is absolutely crucial in gathering vital, proactive and effective pricing data.